SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

             * `aws ec2 describe-availability-zones --output table` to test configuration
             * `export KOPS_STATE_STORE=s3://kops-rdw-opus-state-store` - add to bash profile
             * `kops export kubecfg rdw-opus.sbac.org` - perhaps add to bash profile
 * [ ] SBAC Application Prerequisites.
 These are non-RDW applications that are maintained as part of the SBAC ecosystem.
-They run independently of RDW and are definitely not part of the Kubernetes cluster.
+They run independently of RDW and are not part of the Kubernetes cluster.
     * [ ] SSO.
+        * Create OpenAM OAuth2 client.
-        * *Record the host in the reference.*
+        * *Record the host and client info in the reference.*
     * [ ] ART.
         * [ ] Create ingest user for the task service user.
 This is used by the task service to fetch organization information from ART and submit it to the import service.
 As such it should have `Administrator`, `State Coordinator` and `ASMTDATALOAD` roles at the state level for `CA`.
         * *Record ART host and username/password in the reference.*